 50% of your income should be spent on essentials, 30% should be spent on discretionary spending, and 20% for savings and investing.

 - Remember variable expenses like food and gas – variable expenses can be tricky to budget for, especially food.
-When budgeting for food budget between $8 and $10 a day for an adult and half that for a child.
+When budgeting for food, find a dollar amount per person per day that seems reasonable.

-After completing these three stages you are ready to set up and start your new budget.
-It is important to review your budget every few months as goals can change.
+After completing these steps, you may be ready to set up and start your new budget.
+If not, you can always get financial advice from Department of Defense resources.
+Once you have set a budget, it’s important to review it every few months; your goals and resources can change.

 - Financial Steps to Take Early In Your Military Career